RayHightower/RayHightower.com/_posts/2022-02-15-process-plus-eos.markdown

 * **Software Development**.
 The best software companies have a deep understanding of user needs.
 When the development company is also a user, understanding is amplified.
 As a commercial real estate firm, we are in a great position to observe the parts of our industry that need a boost from great software.
 Even better, the CRE foundation gives us time to fine-tune our finished software products (see _Runway_, below).
 * **Community Service**.
 Money for the sake of money is meaningless.
 For decades, our leadership team has served the tech and business communities by leading groups and conferences.
 Currently, [BizDayGlobal](https://BizDayGlobal.com) and the [Arizona Multifamily Mastermind Group (AZMM.org)](https://AZMM.org) are our main community service vehicles.

-We've structured Bridgetown so to produce a long _Runway_ for all of our ventures.
-With a longer runway, a product team has time to learn the market, experiment with products, learn from mistakes, and ultimately approach customers with products that they want to purchase with enthusiasm.
+We've structured the CRE layer of Bridgetown to produce a long _Runway_ for all company ventures.
+With a longer runway, the software team has time to learn the market, experiment with products, learn from mistakes, and produce great results for customers.